How to Avoid Toxic Chemicals in Toys

 There are a couple of ways to do a little research before you shop.
 These tools are the answer to everything but they can help a little bit with toy buying as well as monitoring the toys you already have.

 Consumer Products Safety Commission’s website might seem like a no-brainer when it comes to checking into toy safety but even toys deemed safe can be recalled later on without you knowing about it.
-You can subscribe to the Children’s Products feed with a newsreader or have a digest emailed to you weekly by submitting your email address.
-Choose what recalls you wish to receive and select the infants/child recalls to keep up with toys and kids products.
-You can also search the database for past toy recalls.
+Select the infant/child recalls to keep up with toys and kids products.

 Safer Toy Alternatives